mandrecut/kmeans_kernel_classifier/README.md

 The paper <a href="kmeans_kernel_classifier.pdf" target="_blank">K-Means Kernel Classifier</a> provides the details.

+Download the repository and unzip the data.

-For the classiier with raw and fft features run:
+For the classifier with raw and fft features run:

 `python k_means_kernel_raw_fft.py`

-For the classiier with raw patch features run:
+For the classifier with raw patch features run:

 `python k_means_kernel_raw_patches.py`